 LGBT+ “Family” Community

 Being a person who identifies with the Lesbian, Gay, Bisexual, and Transgender plus community can have very conflicting emotions.
-Often, coming out as a member is very personal and feels scary, isolating, depressing, anxiety-provoking, and we may wish we were not who we are.
+Often, coming out as a member is very personal and feels scary, isolating, depressing, and anxiety-provoking, and we may wish we were not who we are.
 There can be a great sacrifice to us being who we are.
-Some of us have been kicked out of our homes and disowned by our family.
-Others have been physically threatened, assaulted, and nearly killed because other people were afraid of accepting who we are.
+Some of us have been kicked out of our homes and disowned by our families.
+Others have been physically threatened, assaulted, and nearly killed because others feared accepting who we are.
 You are not alone, and “It Gets Better.”

-The process of coming out is a continuous process throughout our lives, for we may choose to come out only to certain people who we trust and decide not to come out to certain people.
-We may decide to come out to our friends and not our blood family, or we may choose to come out to our friends and family and find ourselves having to come out to new coworkers and new people we later meet in life.
+Coming out is a continuous process throughout our lives, for we may choose to come out only to certain people we trust and decide not to come out to certain people.
+We may decide to come out to our friends and not our blood family, or we may choose to come out to our friends and family and find ourselves coming out to new coworkers and new people we later meet.
 This process is not easy for all of us, and coming out may have severe consequences because some people will not accept us for who we are.

 If you choose to come out, then this should be your choice and no one else!
-Often, members of the LGBT+ community form our own family with the bond of love for each other.
-When you are ready and want additional support, I will be here with you to help walk aside you during this journey.
+Often, members of the LGBT+ community form their own families with a bond of love for each other.
+When you are ready and want additional support, I will be here with you to help walk aside you through this journey.

 Proceed with Booking

 If You are In A Crisis, Get Help Immediately!

 If you’re in pain, struggling, and needing immediate help then call 911, go to the nearest emergency department, call lifeline at 1-800-273-8255, or chat through their Lifeline Chat services.
 Additional information can be found on their website www.suicidepreventionlifeline.org